 “The Menu” has a simple concept and very few surprises.
 However, the movie has a crackling intensity to it, punctuated by moments of dark comedy, because of the snappy dialogue and the cast members’ always-watchable performances.
 The obnoxiously pompous conversations between Lillian and Ted are some of the comedic highlights of the movie.

 Chau’s portrayal of dour Elsa also has its funny moments because of her cynical insults and the ways she passively-aggressively gets revenge on customers she thinks are getting out of line.
-The “tech bros” repeatedly request bread for their table, but they are refused and complain about it to Elsa.
-Bryce impatiently asks her: “Don’t you know who we are?”
-Elsa then says quietly in Soren’s ear: “You’ll eat less than you desire and more than you deserve.”
+The “tech bros” repeatedly request bread for their table, but their requests are refused by Elsa, so the “tech bros” react by trying to use their connection to Hawthorn owner Doug Varick as clout.
+Bryce impatiently asks her: “You know who we are, right?”
+Elsa calmly says that she knows who they are, but they still won’t be served any bread.
+She then says quietly in Soren’s ear: “You’ll eat less than you desire and more than you deserve.”